Listing Fire Doors in a Door Schedule

-- In Chief Architect X3 and later, you can click the Insert arrow and add the Width and Height Object-Specific Text Macros to your label.
+- You can click the Insert arrow and add the Width and Height Object-Specific Text Macros to your label.

 - Click OK to close the dialog and apply your custom label.

-- With the door still selected, click the Add to Library edit button to add the customized fire door to the User Library for future use.
+- With the door still selected, click the Add to Library edit button to add the customized fire door to the User Catalog for future use.